Java Multithreading Interview Questions and Answers 2024

 36. What is BlockingQueue?

-• BlockingQueue basically represents a queue that is thread-safe.
+• BlockingQueue represents a thread-safe queue.

 • But if a thread tries to dequeue from an empty queue, then a particular thread will be blocked until some other thread inserts an item into the queue, or if a thread tries to insert an item into a queue that is already full, then a particular thread will be blocked until some threads take away an item from the queue.